spatialos/UnrealGDK/SpatialGDK/Documentation/content/map-travel.md

 Please see the [Map Travel URL options]({{urlRoot}}/content/command-line-arguments#map-travel-url-options) section for a list of all URL options that can be used with SpatialOS.

 <br/>------<br/>
+_2019-11-26 Page updated with limited editorial review: Added single server Server Travel_ </br>
 _2019-07-31 Page updated with limited editorial review: Updated to match current connection flows.
-Removed ServerTravel_
+Removed ServerTravel_  </br>
 _2019-06-13 Page updated with limited editorial review: Added Locator information_